amine-mih-dev/ECG-MIMIC/README.md

 # Cardiac and extracardiac discharge diagnosis prediction from emergency department ECGs using deep learning

-This repository hosts the code of the paper [Cardiac and extracardiac discharge diagnosis prediction from emergency department ECGs using deep learning](https://arxiv.org/abs/2312.11050)).
+This repository hosts the code of the paper [Prospects for AI-Enhanced ECG as a Unified Screening Tool for Cardiac and Non-Cardiac Conditions -- An Explorative Study in Emergency Care](https://arxiv.org/abs/2312.11050)). <ins>Accepted by European Heart Journal Digital Health</ins>
 In this study we introduced a unified deep learning model for ECG analysis, predicting a wide range of cardiac and non-cardiac discharge diagnoses based on the ICD10 classification system with impressive AUROC scores.
 Our approach excels in handling diverse diagnostic scenarios, suggesting its use as a screening tool in emergency departments, integrated into clinical decision support systems.
-We therefore propose the MIMIC-IV-ECG-ICD dataset derived from the MIMIC-IV and MIMIC-IV-ECG databases.
+We therefore propose the MIMIC-IV-ECG-ICD-ED dataset primarily for benchmark purposes derived from the MIMIC-IV and MIMIC-IV-ECG databases.

-## MIMIC-IV-ECG-ICD experimental workflow:
+## MIMIC-IV-ECG-ICD-ED experimental workflow:
 ![alt text](https://github.com/AI4HealthUOL/ECG-MIMIC/blob/main/reports/pipeline_mimic-1.png?style=centerme)

-## MIMIC-IV-ECG-ICD statements-distributions:
+## MIMIC-IV-ECG-ICD-ED statements-distributions:
 (A) represents the distribution of statements according to chapters (all percentages as relative fractions compared to the dataset size), whereas (B) represents the distribution of cardiac conditions within chapter IX.
 ![alt text](https://github.com/AI4HealthUOL/ECG-MIMIC/blob/main/reports/dataset_all-1.png?style=centerme)